chosenobih/BE-502-Final_project/README.md

 # BE-502-Final_project

-- This repository contain the files of `BAT/BE 502 Project`.
+- This repository contains the files of `BAT/BE 502 Project`.

 ## ABOUT